inglab/affcon2019/README.md

 # affcon2019
-source code and description of our evaluations for AffCon 2019
+The source code and the details of our system runs for AffCon 2019